Ajayrx/Ajayrx/README.md

 <img src="https://img.shields.io/badge/📜%20Quote%20of%20the%20Moment!-53A2FE" height="30"/>

-> Happiness depends on your mindset and attitude.
+> Laws are like cobwebs, which may catch small flies, but let wasps and hornets break through.

 <!-- QUOTE_END -->